abdelkimo/or-tools/doc_sources/MANUAL/source/manual/arc_routing.rst

     In contrast to Node Routing Problems (NRP, see XXX) and Vehicle Routing Problems (VRP, see XXX), ARP deals with non-complete graphs and solutions often require to visit an edge/arc several times.

+    ..  topic:: Why is it not always paying of to transform an ARP into a NRP?

+        You always can transform an ARP into a NRP but it is not necessarily the best move to do.

+        First, basic versions of ARP (in particular the Chinese Postman Problem (CPP) on undirected and directed graphs) are in :math:`\text{P}` while basic versions of NRP (in particular the TSP) are in :math:`\text{NP}`.

+        Second, specialized algorithms tackling ARP as ARP (i.e. without somehow transforming the arcs/edges into nodes) are often better.

     ..  warning::

         Only use the RL to solve ARP for which a transformation into a NRP make sense!